-- 17.1.1 This section provides justification for housing policy H1 (see page 14), the principal residence occupancy condition for new build housing inside the development lines of the villages of Croyde and Georgeham. - 17.1.2 Due to the impact upon the community and local housing market of the continued uncontrolled growth of holiday accommodation (defined here as dwellings that are used for second home and/or holiday lets), new housing excluding like-for-like replacement dwellings will only be supported where there is a restriction to ensure its occupancy as a principal residence.
-New unrestricted holiday accommodation will not be supported at any time. - 17.1.3 The principal residence occupancy condition will be guaranteed by the use of whichever is the more legally effective (from time-to-time) of a planning condition or other form of obligation.
+- 17.1.1 This section provides justification for housing policy H1 (see page 14), the principal residence occupancy condition for new build housing inside the Plan area. - 17.1.2 Due to the impact upon the community and local housing market of the continued uncontrolled growth of holiday accommodation (defined here as dwellings that are used for second home and/or holiday lets), new housing will only be supported where there is a restriction to ensure its occupancy as a principal residence.
+New unrestricted accommodation will not be supported at any time. - 17.1.3 The principal residence occupancy condition will be guaranteed by the use of whichever is the more legally effective (from time-to-time) of a planning condition or other form of obligation.
 The condition or obligation on new homes will require that they are occupied only as the primary (principal) residence of those persons entitled to occupy them. - 17.1.4 Occupiers of homes with a principal residence occupancy condition or obligation will be required to keep proof that they are satisfying the requirements of the policy and will be obliged to provide this proof if/when North Devon District Council requests this information.
 Proof of principal residence occupancy is via verifiable evidence which could include (but is not limited to) residents being registered on the local electoral register with the residence being their main home and being registered for and attending local services such as healthcare, schools and so on. - 17.1.5 The effect of the policy on the community and local housing market will be monitored regularly and reviewed if appropriate.